 Ravensbourne BA(hons) Sound Design - November 2011 - July 2014

 A selection of references are available on my website, and bespoke ones are available upon request.

-I play table tennis competitively and compete in for Kent and in local leagues around the South East London areas.
+I play table tennis competitively and compete for Kent and in local leagues around South East London.
 I'm also a keen traveller and have been fortunate to scuba dive in many of the worlds famous dive sites including the Great Barrier Reef.
 I'm an avid musician and music fan and frequently go to gigs in London and the south-east.